Real Faith - Part 2

 I don’t know - but I’m going to miss it terribly.
 Each night, no matter how long the routine takes or how many other things I think I could be doing with that 30 minutes (or longer) - I wouldn’t ever want to give that time back for the world.
 Hopefully we can use Jingle Bells (Vivienne’s name for her baby brother/sister in progress) and teach him/her to do all of this stuff before it gets old for Vivi.
 It won’t be the same but at least it will prolong the memories for a bit longer.

-Hey Vivi… I pouchy pouch you!
+Hey Vivi… I poochy pooch you!